Jeffresh/medic-database-checking/README.md

 # Medic database checking
-Desing a system to check the incorrect entries of a database using Finite Automatas and Regular Expression
+Design a system to check incorrect/correct entries of a database using Finite Automatas and Regular Expressions.

-# Description
+# Description - Work to do

 At the Spanish Ministry of Health they have a file containing a database of all medical doctors in the country.
 It is a list of the entries of all doctors, and each entry is a list of comma separated values with the following structure:

 First Name,First Family Name,Second Family Name (optional),Age,City,Marital Status